As you probably know by now, there are thousands upon thousands of jobs out there, most of which are boring, am I right?

 - Vogue Insiders

-Even if you were to find a beta testing job full-time, specifically in the video game industry, research the job description online and you will find that most people hated it.
+Even if you were to find a beta testing job full-time, specifically in the video game industry testing PS4 or Xbox One games, for example, research the job description online and you will find that most people hated it.

 You may picture lounging in a recliner all day, but in reality, you’re playing the same game, and sometimes, the same level for 12 hours straight, writing a multi-page report when it’s said and done.
 Plus, due to the product/game being in its development stages, you will not be able to work at home, meaning you will have to commute to the studio, adding even more time to your day.